brandon-toy/SENG480C/Assignment1/README.md

 ## Problem

 I'm lazy and when I am relaxing trying to watch a video, I hate fumbling around with the keyboard/remote to adjust the volume and try to control/stop playing a video.
-Some technology has been created to control the TV through hand gestures.
-Some alternatives do exist however are cumbersome to use and are not adopted by mainstream media yet.
-For example, Samsung's implementation lacks quick functionality with using the hand gestures only to control a cursor in order to change the volume and channel.
-A quick swiping motion or pausing motion would be quick and easy for the user to control.
+Various technology has been created to control the TV through hand gestures, and some alternatives do exist, however, they are cumbersome to use and are not adopted by mainstream media yet.
+For example, Samsung's implementation lacks quick functionality with using hand gestures only to control a cursor to change the volume and channels.
+A quick swiping motion or pausing motion would be quicker and easier for users to control.

 ### Alternatives